 • Make sure your guitar has passive pickups

-• Make sure there are no buffered bypass pedals between your guitar and the Seagull
+• Make sure there are no buffered bypass pedals, wireless units or any buffered signals between your guitar and the Seagull

 • Engage the effect, when you do:

 • Adjust the output volume to your taste

 • Turn your guitar’s volume knob all the way up.

 • You change the pitch by manipulating your guitar’s tone pot.